Got $100? You could win a house and help save a child’s life.

 Deana Walters was staffing the table where people bought tickets Sept.
 7. She said that 12 years ago in Indiana, when she did similar work for St. Jude, people would write personal checks.
 These days, she said, they’re more apt to use a credit card.

-“There are only about 100 tickets left,” Walters said.
-“People had better hurry.”
+“There are only about 100 tickets left,” Walters said on the day View visited, Sept.
+7. “People had better hurry.”

 The Las Vegas Dream Home — there are others in cities across the country — is roughly 2,800 square feet and has three bedrooms and 2 1/2 bathrooms, plus a den and an open-concept kitchen, a dining area and a living room.
 There are 14-foot ceilings, a covered courtyard and plenty of updated features, such as a pot filler above the stove.